rawezh97/Al-Khwarizmi-math-game/README.md

 5. Submit a pull request.

 ## Contact
-For any questions, suggestions, or issues, please contact [your email address].
+For any questions, suggestions, or issues, please contact us.

 ## License